Euro sinks against dollar as U.S. assets look more attractive

 By Karen Brettell

-NEW YORK, Feb 13 (Reuters) - The euro dropped to more than two-year lows against the dollar on Thursday as concerns about a sharp rise in the number of new cases in the coronavirus outbreak in China led investors to seek out U.S. assets.
+NEW YORK, Feb 13 (Reuters) - The euro plunged to more than two-year lows against the dollar on Thursday as concerns about a sharp rise in the number of new cases of the coronavirus outbreak in China led investors to seek out U.S. assets.

-The United States is better placed to weather the economic impact of the virus than the eurozone.
+The United States is expected to weather the economic impact of the virus better than the eurozone.

-The coronavirus death toll in China's Hubei province increased by a record 242 on Thursday to 1,310, with a sharp rise in confirmed cases after the adoption of new methodology for diagnosis, health officials said.
+The death toll in China's Hubei province from the coronavirus outbreak leapt by a record 242 on Thursday to 1,310, with a sharp rise in confirmed cases after the adoption of new methodology for diagnosis, health officials said.

-The euro EUR= dropped as low as $1.0835, the lowest since May 2017.
+The euro EUR= dropped to $1.0848, the lowest since May 2017.
 It breached technical support at the October low of $1.0877 on Wednesday.
 That leaves the currency vulnerable to further losses, analysts said.

-The single currency also fell against the safe haven Swiss franc EURCHF= to 1.0610 francs, its lowest level since August 2015.
+The single currency also dropped against the safe haven Swiss franc EURCHF= to 1.0617 francs, its lowest level since August 2015.

 The greenback has benefited against the euro from a popular carry trade, where investors borrow in low-yielding currencies such as the euro and invest in dollars or other higher-yielding currencies.